hitaishin-17/webinar-no-show-recovery-workflow/export/notes-on-ghl-setup.md

-Notes on GHL Setup for Webinar Re-Engage Loop

 # 📓 Notes on GHL Setup for Webinar Automation Workflow

 This document captures important implementation details, considerations, and setup tips within GoHighLevel (GHL) for automating the webinar-to-sales workflow.